h2oai/datatable/docs/manual/comparison_with_pandas.rst

     3	2	30	50	4
     4	2	4	50	4

 Note that the result above is sorted by the grouping column.
-If you want the data to maintain the same shape as the source data, then :func:`update()` is a better option (and usually faster) :
+If you want the data to maintain the same shape as the source data, then :func:`update()` is a better option (and usually faster):

 .. code-block:: python

+    # datatable
     DT[:, update(min_b = dt.min(f.b)), by("a")]

     DT